 Grade-Point Average Computation

-Earned grade points are computed by multiplying the point value of A, A-, B+, B, B-, C+, C, D+, D, D-, and F grades earned by the number of credit hours of the course(s) in which the student was enrolled.1 A student’s term GPA is calculated by dividing total grade points by total credit hours attempted.
+Earned grade points are computed by multiplying the point value of grades earned by the number of credit hours of the course(s) in which the student was enrolled.1 A student’s term GPA is calculated by dividing total grade points by total credit hours attempted.
 A student’s cumulative GPA is calculated by dividing total grade points earned by total credit hours attempted.
-Earned grades of S, U, W, WN, IP, IN and NC are not computed in the grade-point average.
+Some grades are not computed in the grade-point average (see The Grading System for reference).
 For purposes of computing a student’s grade-point average only CSU Pueblo hours are used.

-And rounding to one digit past the decimal.
+And rounding to three digits past the decimal.

 - Achieve a minimum semester grade-point average of 3.500;